Teaching Fellow in Historical Performance and Staff Pianist

 Harvey Davies studied the piano with Helen Davies and David Parkhouse then with Ryszard Bakst at the Royal Northern College of Music.
 He is well-known as a chamber musician and collaborative pianist and his work as a musician has taken him to four continents and throughout the UK.

 With his wife, the ‘cellist Heather Bills, Harvey has founded the Manchester-based chamber group The Pleyel Ensemble.
 Comprising some of the finest string and wind players in the UK and specialising in British chamber music and lesser-known Classical works the Pleyels run concert series in Chapel-en-le-Frith and Didsbury and they are Making Music Featured Artists for 2019/20 for the second time in three years.
 The Pleyel Ensemble have recently completed a major project with the MPR label to record a four-CD set of the chamber music of the English composer Arnold Cooke.
-The first two were released in 2018 and 2019 respectively and the next two are due out in early 2020.
+They were released in 2018, 2019 and 2020.
 Most of the works recorded are World Première recordings.

 Harvey has collaborated with many eminent musicians including the Alberni, Benyounes, Callino and Carducci Quartets, Atar Arad, Alison Balsom, James Bowman, Rebecca Evans, James Gilchrist, Janet Hilton, Guy Johnston, Jennifer Pike and Elena Urioste and as a freelance player, Harvey has worked with all the orchestras in the North West including the Hallé, RLPO, Manchester Camerata, NCO and the contemporary music group Ensemble 10/10.